UACalc/AlgebraFiles/Bergman/README.md

 So we want to look at the small (say, 4-element) simple CIB's containing the 2-element semilattice and not generating an SD-meet variety.

+**CIB4-no-edge-term.ua** is an algebra that has the 2-elt semilattice as a homomorphic image.
+So, in particular, this algebra cannot have an edge term.
+However, the calculator says the algebra has no cube term blocker (so there's a cube term, hence an edge term).

+(In fact, there *is* a cube term blocker---namely, (C, D) where C = {0,1,2} and D = {0,1,2,3}.)